visgl/loaders.gl/docs/api-reference/3d-tiles/tileset-3d.md

 # Tileset3D

 > The 3D tiles loaders are still under development.
-If you are interested in early access, please open an issue.

 The definition of a [3D Tiles tileset](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/specification).